$\mathbf{\beta}$-delayed proton emission from $\mathbf{^{11}}$Be in effective field theory

 The latter result can be compared to log$(ft)=4.8(4)$ calculated by Ayyad {\it et al.}~\cite{Ayyad:2019kna} which was obtained using a pure Gamow-Teller transition as well, but is significantly larger than our result.
 This large log$(ft)$ value was also criticized in the comment by Fynbo {\it et al.}~\cite{Fynbo:2019dfo}.
-Ayyad et. al corrected the value to log$(ft)=2.8(4)$ in their recent erratum \cite{Ayyad:2019kna}.
+Ayyad {\it et al.} corrected the value to log$(ft)=2.8(4)$ in their recent erratum \cite{Ayyad:2019kna}.
 This new value is now in good agreement with our result.
 Using the half-life for $^{11}$Be given in Ref. \cite{Kelley:2012qua} we convert the Halo EFT result for $E_{R}=0.196(20)$~MeV and $\Gamma_R = (9.0^{+4.8}_{-3.3}\text{(exp.)}^{+5.3}_{-2.2}\text{(theo.)})$~keV into the final result for the branching ratio $b_p = 4.9_{-2.9}^{+5.6}\text{(exp.)}_{-0.8}^{+4.0}\text{(theo.)} \times 10^{-6}$.
 The corresponding differential decay rate is shown by the dashed line in Fig.~\ref{fig:gamma-be11}.